 The good news?
 While healthy feet are huge for having good balance, getting healthy feet doesn’t have to be hard.

 - Plan regular visits to a podiatrist.
 (Dr. Bludau recommended once a month for one of his patients.)

 - Pamper Mom and Dad with spa pedicures.
 (Make it a regular date for your parents together…or a monthly mother/daughter moment *wink*)

 - Pick up a bubbly footbath to do pedicures without having to leave home.
 Many of these machines come with attached pumice stones, so callouses can be gently massaged away without any backs breaking.

 - Google a local shoe store that can help your parents find well-fitting footwear.
 (Sometimes these places advertise licensed “pedorthists,” a fancy way of saying professionals who know how to choose the right shoe for the right foot…and the left one.)

-Trying any or all of these ideas will help Mom and Dad keep their feet firmly on the ground—unless they feel like doing the two-step.
-Which brings us to the next factor.
+Trying any or all of these ideas will help Mom and Dad keep their feet firmly on the ground—unless they want to do the Two-Step.
+This brings us to the next factor.